Whats Wrong with Economics

 Any economy consists of millions of people, hundreds of thousands of businesses and a large number of organisations, including the government.
 To see how this works it is useful to sort things out according to their role in the economy.
 For example, a particular individual may be a worker who earns money, as well as being a consumer who buys goods and is also a taxpayer.
 (The word “goods” as used here really means “goods and services”.)
 We can then look at the economy as interactions between the members of households and businesses even though many people will fall into both of these groups.

 Doing this makes it possible to make a simple model of the economy.
 It then becomes possible to see how the economy (might) work.

 This gives us two circular paths.
-In one, work goes from households to the firms and goods go from the firms to the households.
-The other path is that money earned by the workers goes from the firms to the households and, at the same time, money goes from the households to the firms to pay for the goods bought.
+In one, “work” goes from households to the businesses and goods go from the businesses to the households.
+The other path is that money earned by the workers goes from the businesses to the households and, at the same time, money goes from the households to the businesses to pay for the goods bought.